 Amazon RDS handles time-consuming database management tasks, such as backups, patch management, and replication, allowing you to pursue higher value application development or database refinements.

-With Amazon RDS, you get native access to a relational database.
+With Amazon RDS, you get native access to a relational database management system.
 This facilitates compatibility with your existing tools and applications.
 In addition, Amazon RDS gives you optional control over which supported MySQL DB Engine Version or Oracle DB Engine Version powers your DB Instance via DB Engine Version Management.

-Amazon RDS Provisioned IOPS is a high performance storage option designed to deliver fast, predictable, and consistent performance for I/O intensive transactional database workloads.
+Amazon RDS Provisioned IOPS (SSD) Storage is a high performance storage option designed to deliver fast, predictable, and consistent performance for I/O intensive transactional database workloads.
 You can provision from 1,000 IOPS to 30,000 IOPS per DB Instance.
-Note that maximum realized IOPS will vary by engine type.
+(Maximum realized IOPS will vary by engine type.)

 You can scale the compute and storage resources available to your database to meet your application needs using the Amazon RDS API or the AWS Management Console.
 If you are using Amazon RDS Provisioned IOPS storage with Amazon RDS for MySQL, Oracle, or PostgreSQL, you can provision and scale the storage up to 3TB and IOPS to up to 30,000.
 Note that maximum realized IOPS will vary by engine type.
 In addition, for the MySQL database engine, you can also associate one or more Read Replicas with your database instance deployment, enabling you to scale beyond the capacity of a single database instance for read-heavy workloads.

-Amazon RDS has multiple features that enhance reliability for critical production databases, including automated backups, DB snapshots, automatic host replacement, and Multi-AZ deployments for the MySQL, Oracle, and PostgreSQL database engines.
+Amazon RDS has multiple features that enhance reliability for critical production databases, including automated backups, DB snapshots, automatic host replacement, and Multi-AZ deployments.
 Amazon RDS runs on the same highly reliable infrastructure used by other Amazon Web Services.

 Amazon RDS is tightly integrated with other Amazon Web Services.
 For example, an application running in Amazon EC2 will experience low-latency database access to an Amazon RDS DB Instance in the same region.